pzingg/todo_absinthe/README.md

 Original Elm frontend code by Evan Czaplicki at https://github.com/evancz/elm-todomvc

-## Elm Installation Notes
+## Building the Elm Frontend

+To compile the Elm frontend, you will obviously need to (install the Elm system tools)[https://guide.elm-lang.org/install.html] on your machine and install the package dependencies specified in `assets/elm/elm-package.json`.

 Since the [elm-phoenix package](https://github.com/saschatimme/elm-phoenix) is an effect manager it is at the moment (Elm v0.18) not available via elm-package.
 Thus the recommended way to install the elm-phoenix package is to use the [elm-github-install package manager](https://github.com/gdotdesign/elm-github-install).

-To compile the Elm frontend, you will obviously need to (install the Elm system tools)[https://guide.elm-lang.org/install.html] on your machine.
 Then, to rebuild the Elm frontend manually:

 ```bash